Virgin Mobile USA: Pricing for the Very First Time

 Market Size: Growth & Early Opportunity

-The relative attractiveness of the mainstream segment is that this is a growing market, which allows the Virgin mobile to continuous gain market share growth in next five years.
-Additionally, the niche market allows the Virgin mobile to be competitive different from the rest, creating extremely powerful brand for teenagers and young adults.
+The relative attractiveness of the mainstream segment is that this is a growing market, which allows the Virgin mobile to continuous gain market share growth in the next five years.
+Additionally, the niche market allows the Virgin mobile to be competitive different from the rest, creating an extremely powerful brand for teenagers and young adults.

 Development of cellular culture in texting, messaging and daily phone usage.
 The phone is no longer the business-only requirement, but important part of the people’s life – Wakeup Call, Social connection, Music Device, and monitors phone bills.

 Customer satisfaction would increase the less hidden fees and honest pricing.
 Association of positive brand recognition among teens and young adults influence them to be much more loyal than other cellular brands.

 1. Marketing/Advertising – Branded as the “Young/Teen” cellular company; Don’t necessarily capture the older audience;

 2. Profit Loss – Allowing decreased per minute cost in overage will decrease profit.